Our Tree Planting Commitment

 We donate towards tree planting in Great Britain for every order placed online

 Our visionary company is called FirewoodFund for more than one very good reason.
-Not only do we provide top class kiln-dried firewood, we also believe in putting something back into the environment by donating towards tree planting in Great Britain for every order placed online.
+Not only do we provide top class kiln-dried logs, we also believe in putting something back into the environment by donating towards tree planting in Great Britain for every order placed online.
 We can do this on a regular basis, guaranteeing that when clients buy from us, everybody wins.
 Let’s take a closer look at why it’s good to buy from a company who cares about the natural world around both them and their customers.

 ‘Trees are among the most prominent and critical organisms on Earth, yet we are only recently beginning to comprehend their global extent and distribution’ – Thomas Crowther